Monday, October 28, 2024

 Our guide for the walking tour was an American who moved here about 20 years ago to marry a local woman.
 No accent to deal with.
 He was the slowest and the most detailed of the guides so all the groups, including the more physically limited group, all passed us.
 Not a problem until the very end when we abandoned the dawdling tour a few minutes before the end.
 I have had the same experience with one of my fellow guides at Crane Point Hammock in Marathon who has self-editing issues.
 That may sound funny coming from me but I do constantly work on editing.
 Others may disagree (my wife especially).

 Pretty impressive display of the Magi.
-3 gold covered wooden boxes supposedly with their remains (bones).
+3 gold covered wooden boxes supposedly with their remains (bones/dust).

 Below is the rest of the cathedral.
-Not quite as impressive but the windows are awe inspiring.
+Not quite as impressive as some others but the windows are awe inspiring.
 It is huge, however.

 There were 13 churches here in Koln, now there are 12.
 Where the 13th was is now the above huge cathedral.
 The bishop at the time wanted it, the locals didn't.
 They expressed their opinion in stone.